Yesnt: Are Diffusion Relighting Models Ready for Capture Stage Compositing? A Hybrid Alternative to Bridge the Gap: Hybrid Relighting Framework

 \subsection{Novel View Synthesis \& Indirect Interactions}

-Given a multi-camera capture of a performance, our goal is to render the subject from novel viewpoints and to integrate it into a new environment with plausible \textit{indirect interactions}, specifically cast shadows on nearby receivers and reflection contributions, while supporting \textit{relighting}.
+Given a multi-camera capture of a performance, our goal is to render the subject from novel viewpoints and to integrate it into a new environment with plausible \textit{indirect {light} interactions}, specifically cast shadows on nearby receivers and reflection contributions, while supporting \textit{relighting}.
 To achieve this, we ideally need a NVS representation that provides (i) RGB appearance, (ii) depth maps, (iii) surface normals, and (iv) a proxy geometry suitable for integration into conventional rendering engines.
 Gaussian Opacity Fields (GOF)~\cite{yu2024gaussian} are a natural choice, as they jointly optimize for appearance and normals, produce accurate depth estimates, and allow mesh extraction for downstream use.

 However, we observe that GOF reconstructions often suffer from artifacts: curved, natural surfaces are approximated as piecewise planar surfaces, and spurious holes may appear.
 To mitigate these issues, we introduce two additional regularization terms during optimization: a Huber-regularized total variation loss on the rendered depth map, and an edge-aware Laplacian smoothness prior on the Gaussian normal map.
-Let $z(x,y)$ denote the rendered depth map.
-We enforce spatial smoothness with a Huber loss–based total variation penalty:
+For the rendered depth map $z(x,y)$, enforce spatial smoothness via

-where $H_\delta$ denotes Huber loss (cf.~\cref{eq:huber_loss}).
+where $H_\delta$ denotes Huber loss.
 To prevent blocky surface approximations while respecting appearance discontinuities, we penalize the Laplacian of the estimated normal field $n(x,y)$ in an edge-aware fashion with respect to the RGB image $I(x,y)$ as

 where $\sigma$ is a contrast sensitivity parameter.
 Intuitively, smoothing is encouraged in homogeneous regions while being suppressed at edges aligned with appearance boundaries.